Thomas-cj/Data_in_the_wild_2025/README.md

 6. Annotation validation can be reproduced by running *validation.ipynb* in the validation directory

-7. Statistical analysis can be reproduced by running
+7. Statistical analysis can be reproduced by running  *7_statistical_analysis.ipynb* with *gender_db_duckdb* in the main project directory